Important Device Security Guidelines & Settings for Proroute Routers

 Do not expose the WebUI or SSH to the public internet.

 The Wide Area Network (WAN) refers to the public internet in most deployments.
 A mobile interface connected via SIM card is a WAN connection.
 For each protocol (SSH, HTTPS, HTTP), ensure "Access from WAN" is set to "Deny".
-If set to "Allow", any device on the internet can attempt to connect to your router.
+If set to "Allow", any device on the internet can attempt to connect to your router, which is a security risk.

 | Network > Firewall > Security | |